Railway Mania: Causes

+In 1825 the government had repealed the Bubble Act, which had put close limits on the formation of new business ventures and restricted joint stock companies.
+Shares were promoted and could be purchased for a 10% deposit.
+Many lost heavily.

-The British government promoted an almost totally 'laissez-faire' system of non-regulation in the railways.
+The British government promoted a laissez-faire system of low regulation for the railways.
 Companies had to submit a bill to Parliament to gain the right to acquire land for the line, which required the route of the proposed railway to be approved, but there were no limits on the number of companies and no real checks on the financial viability of a line.
 Anyone could form a company, gain investment and submit a bill to Parliament.
-Since many Members of Parliament (MPs) were heavy investors in such schemes, it was rare for a bill to not pass during the peak of the mania in 1846, although Parliament did reject schemes that were blatantly misleading or impossible to construct.
+Many Members of Parliament were heavy investors in such schemes.